s0uravk/Home_Sales/README.md

 ![Home_sales](https://github.com/s0uravk/Home_Sales/assets/144293972/df119c39-e0aa-4501-8932-6936c88e4b05)

 ## Introduction
 In this challenge, I used SparkSQL to determine key metrics about home sales data.
 Then used Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.
-It highlights the use of temporary views, partition the data, cache the temporary view to optimize the queries to reduce runtime.
+It also highlights the use of temporary views, partition of data, caching the temporary view to optimize the queries to reduce runtime.

 ## Instructions
 1. Import the necessary PySpark SQL functions for this assignment.